The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: Preface

-Algebraic and differential geometry have been the {\it point d’appui} between pure mathematics and fundamental physics in the twentieth century.
+Algebraic and differential geometry have been the {\it point d'appui} between pure mathematics and fundamental physics in the twentieth century.
 The two pillars of modern physics: (1) general relativity of the theory of gravitation and (2) the gauge theory of the Standard Model of elementary particles, are the physical realization of, respectively, (1) metrics on Riemannian manifolds and (2) connections of bundles with Lie structure.
-This fruitful dialogue persisted through the parallel development of these two strands of natural philosophy and was made evermore pertinent within the context of string theory, conceived to unify gravity with quantum field theory, and thereby providing an answer to Einstein’s famous dream of a Theory of Everything (ToE).
+This fruitful dialogue persisted through the parallel development of these two strands of natural philosophy and was made evermore pertinent within the context of string theory, conceived to unify gravity with quantum field theory, and thereby providing an answer to Einstein's famous dream of a Theory of Everything (ToE).

 Whether string theory - with its cornerstones of supersymmetry and extra space-time dimensions yet to be verified by some ingenious experiment - is truly ``the'' theory of Nature remains to be seen.
 What is indisputable is that the theory has been a Muse to pure mathematics: from enumerative geometry to Moonshine, from quantum invariants to mock modular forms, etc., the discipline has provided novel, and rather unique, methods of attack on tackling a myriad of mathematical problems.

 Central to string theory is the study of Calabi-Yau manifolds, serving as a beacon to such important investigations as compactification, mirror symmetry, moduli space and duality.
 Since their incipience in a conjecture of E.~Calabi in 1954-7 in an esteemed tradition in geometry of relating curvature to topology, to the celebrated proof by S.-T.~Yau in 1977-8, to the prescription thereof as a large class of vacua in string theory by Candelas-Horowitz-Strominger-Witten in 1986, Calabi-Yau manifolds have been an inspiring protagonist in modern mathematics and theoretical physics.